StevenBlack/vocab/million-dollar-words.md

 ### fractious
 Irritable, whiny, quarrelsome and rebellious, a word that best applies to the behavior of children or to adults who are acting like children.
-Pronounced FRACK-SHISS.

 ### friable